chauncyf/leetcode/NOTE.md

 Output: 2
 Explanation: The LCA of nodes 2 and 4 is 2, since a node can be a descendant of itself according to the LCA definition.
 ```
-#### Solution
+### Solution
-Since it's a BST, we could easily use it's property to find a split point of the two nodes
+Since it's a BST, the LCA is the split point of the two nodes, we could easily find it using the BST's property
 ```python
 # Definition for a binary tree node.
 # class TreeNode: